Biohazard90/ppapi-window-stream/README.md

 ## DEPRECATED

 Google has deprecated PPAPI and it's not available in CEF anymore.
-This repository will be superseded by a Chromium mod (TBD) that enables high performance Dx11 texturesharing via WebGL2 from an external process.
+This repository will be superseded by a Chromium mod (https://github.com/Biohazard90/chromium-webgl-dx11-shared-texture) that enables high performance Dx11 texturesharing via WebGL2 from an external process.

 ## Building